davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

   * the brackets don't change
   * the standard deduction amount doesn't change
 * you take the standard deduction each year
-* you're currently married and will stay married
+* you're currently married, will stay married, and file joint tax returns
 * your salary keeps pace with inflation
 * social security benefits keep pace with inflation
 * the max-contributions for retirement accounts will (at least) keep pace with